FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/03-forms.md

 ---

-## Exercise 2
+## Lab Activity

-Create a form in your "REDit" project.
+1. Create a form in your "REDit" project.
 Include:
   - saving data to the Redux store
   - validation of fields
   - styled components
   - error feedback
   - a disabled submit button when the form is invalid

----

-## Lab Activity

-1. Create a form in your app using "redux-form".
-It should follow the same guidelines as Exercise 2.

 ---